Conflicts involving Critical Mass: June 2006

 Two riders were arrested during the June 2006 ride in Seattle, Washington, after a fight with two undercover detectives whom the cyclists confused for gang members.
 Witnesses disputed the claim made by the sheriff's office that the detectives identified themselves.
 The King County Sheriff's Office decided not to press felony charges in the case, saying there were too many issues over the circumstances surrounding the allegations.

 July 2008

-On July 25, 2008, Critical Mass prevented a motorist from driving from a curbside parking space into cyclists in Seattle's Critical Mass on East Aloha.
+On July 25, 2008, Critical Mass prevented a motorist from driving from a curbside parking space into cyclists on East Aloha.
 The motorist made statements to Seattle police that he drove away, hitting bicycles and riders (one of them an attorney), and told the press that he "freaked out and overreacted" when bicyclists threatened to tip his vehicle.
 According to some witnesses, the motorist drove into at least two cyclists and tried to flee.

 A group of riders caught the vehicle, broke its rear windshield, slashed the tires, and assaulted the motorist when he got out.
 Damage to the car was estimated at $1,500.
 The motorist was struck in the back of his head by a bike lock and later hospitalized.
 Two cyclists were arrested for vandalism to the car.
 Seattle police did not charge the motorist.